YishenKuma/sd_training/readme.md

 Macros locations in the design.

+Stage error encountered: Placement. wrong file sourced

 ![](https://github.com/YishenKuma/sd_training/blob/main/day20/21.JPG)

+Stage error encountered: Incorrect files can cause error to occur anyuwhere in deisgm, for this case, it occured during library creation

 The LEF file for the design needs to be ensured appropriate for the design, or else the lm_shell will fail during the library creation stage.
 For this, the LEF file used was obtained from : https://github.com/bharath19-gs/synopsys_ICC2flow_130nm/tree/main/synopsys_skywater_flow_nominal/LEF, for the sky130_v5_7magic.lef, which has fixed on two issues causing error in the flow.